opengeospatial/ogcapi-features/README.md

 * [OGC Web Feature Service 3.0 - Part 1: Core, Editors' draft](https://cdn.rawgit.com/opengeospatial/WFS_FES/master/docs/17-069.html)
 * [Implementations of the draft specification / demo services](implementations.md)

-The draft will be reviewed during November 2017 and this revision cycle is intended to be completed in December 2017.
+The draft is currently under review.

 * [Open issues](https://github.com/opengeospatial/WFS_FES/issues)
 * [Proposing changes](https://github.com/opengeospatial/WFS_FES/wiki/Propose-a-change-to-a-draft-of-a-WFS-specification-document)

-By January 2018, the draft should be ready for wider review, implementation and feedback.
+By February 2018, the draft should be ready for wider review, implementation and feedback.
 A revised version based on more implementation feedback could be available late in 2018.

-Depending on the progress and community interest, work on additional parts supporting transactions, more complex queries, etc. could start in early 2018.
+Depending on the progress and community interest, work on additional parts supporting transactions, more complex queries, etc. could start in March 2018.

 ## More Information